- 17 Mar 2022

 With this method Mambu won't keep track of which members defaulted and the entire group would then be considered delinquent.

-Another disadvantage of this method is that you might not know how much each member received from the loan which may increase the risk of default in cases where some members receive a much larger part than others.
+Another disadvantage of this method is that you might not know how much each member received from the loan which may increase the risk of default in cases where some members receive a much larger allocation than others.

-You can keep track of this information using the notes in the group's profile, but you might want to consider this solution only if those are exceptional cases.
+You could keep track of this information using notes in the group's profile, but you might want to consider this solution only in exceptional cases.
 Otherwise you should consider choosing the Solidarity Group type in which Mambu does that automatically.

 Tracking individual loan cycles

 Whether you choose the Pure Group or the Solidarity Group type of loans, Mambu will keep a record of how many loan cycles each member went through.
 This happens as soon as the account state is set to

 In pure groups the loan cycle will be increased by one to all group members as soon as the loan is closed with obligations met, while in solidarity groups this will happen individually.
-So if a member makes his last repayment, there will be one more loan cycle in his profile even if the other members of the group still have outstanding repayments.
+So if a member makes his last repayment, there will be one more loan cycle in his profile even if the other members of the group still have outstanding repayments to make.